Hack the Planet

 I originally created a Python proof-of-concept exploit script, and then a basic Metasploit module that take advantage of the vulnerability.
 With some minor modifications, I was able to get the Metasploit module accepted into the mainline Metasploit codebase.

-This pair of OS command injection vulnerabilities were discovered during a live pen test in 2015.
+This pair of authenticated OS command injection vulnerabilities were discovered during a live pen test in 2015.
 I can't provide additional details publicly at this time.

 In Oracle's idiosyncratic "non-disclosure disclosure" language, these are described as "Easily exploitable vulnerability allows unauthenticated attacker with network access via HTTP to compromise Oracle One-to-One Fulfillment.
 Successful attacks of this vulnerability can result in unauthorized read access to a subset of Oracle One-to-One Fulfillment accessible data." and "Easily exploitable vulnerability allows unauthenticated attacker with network access via HTTP to compromise Oracle Marketing.
 Successful attacks of this vulnerability can result in unauthorized read access to a subset of Oracle Marketing accessible data.".
 Amusingly, they're assigned identical CVSS 3.0 base scores even though one of them is significantly easier to exploit.
 I found them during a live pen test in 2015.
 Supposedly they're addressed in Oracle Critical Patch Update Advisory - July 2016 for EBS.